astnerdev/shopware-font-fontawesome/README.md

 font files.
 After activating the plugin, run the storefront build (`bin/console theme:compile`) so that the SCSS and fonts are available.

+## Continuous integration

+Every push and pull request triggers a GitHub Actions workflow that boots a Dockware Shopware 6.7.2.2 environment, installs the plugin, and executes the Shopware unit and storefront test suites.
+This ensures the plugin stays compatible with current Shopware releases and continues to work with the storefront asset pipeline.

 ## Usage
 ```` html
 <i class="fas fa-icons"></i>